-Taking all of the above into account there is a clear winner for the most trusted and safe bingo site of all – and that is Tombola.
+Taking all of the above into account there is a clear winner for the most trusted and safe bingo site of all – and that is tombola.
 Here are some of the reasons why:

-- They have high level insolvency protection.
+- They have the highest level of insolvency protection.